oauthstuff/draft-oauth-par/main.md

    * Added text about motivations behind PAR - integrity, confidentiality and early client auth
    * Better explain one-time use recommendation of the request_uri
    * Drop the section on special error responses for request objects
-   * Clarify authorization request examples to say that the client directs the user-agent to make the HTTP GET request (vs. making the request itself)
+   * Clarify authorization request examples to say that the client directs the user agent to make the HTTP GET request (vs. making the request itself)

    -02